License by Examination FAQ

-Your Criminal History Record Check must be completed prior to your license being issued.
+NOTE: Your Criminal History Record Check must be completed prior to your license being issued.

-Can I find out if I passed or failed using the board’s website?
+Can I find out if I passed or failed using the Board’s website?

-You can access the board’s website to see if a license has been issued.
+You can access the Board’s website to see if a license has been issued.
 If a license is not showing for you, it does not necessarily mean that you’ve failed.
 It is possible that a license has not yet been issued for you.
 After the results have been processed, the license verification will show a license number if you passed, or the work authorization will be expired if you failed.
-DO NOT CALL the board office for confirmation, we cannot release pass/fail results by phone.
+DO NOT CALL the board office for confirmation, Board staff cannot release pass/fail results by phone.

 Can I start practicing as a nurse once I received my unofficial results that I passed?

-No. You cannot start practicing as a nurse until you have been issued a license by the board of nursing.
+No. You cannot start practicing as a nurse until you have been issued a license by the Board of Nursing.
 Licenses can be viewed in the "Verify” section.

 When will my license expire?